-From the Administration building, President Hannah, who is appointed by the Board of Trustees, the governing board for the University selected by the people of Michigan, presides over the whole University operation.
-His chief aides include: Dr. Paul A. Miller, Provost, who heads the instructional program; Philip J. May, Vice President for Business and Finance and Treasurer; Dr. Milton E. Muelder, Vice President for Research Development and Dean of the School for Advanced Graduate Studies; Dr. Gordon A. Sabine, Vice President for Special Projects and Director of the Office of Admissions and Scholarships, and James H. Denison, Assistant to the President and Director of University Relations.

-Dedicated to the task of helping young people secure higher education and have opportunities to grow to the extent of their abilities and interests through the Michigan State University experience, these men are seeking to provide top quality instruction both for you and for the growing number of students who will be coming to Michigan State in years ahead.
+President Hannah, who is appointed by the Board of Trustees (the governing board for the University selected by the people of Michigan), presides over the whole University operation.
+His chief aides include: Dr. Clifford Erickson, Provost, who heads the instructional program; Philip J. May, Vice President for Business and Finance, and Treasurer; Dr. Milton E. Muelder, Vice President for Research Development and Dean of the School for Advanced Graduate Studies; Dr. Gordon A. Sabine, Vice President for Special Projects; James H. Denison, Assistant to the President and Director of University Relations; Jack Breslin, Secretary to the Board of Trustees, and John A. Fuzak, Dean of Students.
+These men are seeking to provide top quality instruction both for you and for the growing number of students who will be coming to Michigan State in years ahead.